 Tips for gardeners

-Mulch and Compost – Go to a local landscape supplies center and use their courtesy trailer or get it delivered.
-The mulch will mean less watering, better soil structure, and healthier plants while limiting the number of weeds that pop up in your garden and spread throughout your neighborhood.
-Depending on the style of mulch you choose you could spend as little as $30 per 10m2 if you use your local council mulch or around $60 for decorative mulches.
-Compost will create healthy soil that needs much fewer additives.
+Mulch and Compost – Go to a local landscape supplies centre and use their courtesy trailer or get it delivered.
+The mulch will mean less watering, better soil structure, and healthier plants while limiting the number of weeds in your garden and spreading throughout your neighbourhood.
+Depending on the style of mulch you choose, you could spend as little as $30 per 10 m2 if you use your local council mulch or around $60 for decorative mulches.
+Compost will create healthy soil that needs many fewer additives.

-Choose sustainable materials – If you must put in hard surfaces like decking, paving, pergolas, etc, choose materials that have low embodied energies.
-This is the energy needed to extract, manufacture, transport and install your product.
+Choose sustainable materials—If you must install hard surfaces like decking, paving, pergolas, etc., choose materials that have low embodied energies.
+This is the energy needed to extract, manufacture, transport, and install your product.
 Not only should the materials you use in the landscape be low in embodied energy, but they should also have reasonable longevity.
-A fantastic choice for low to medium use paths is local toppings.
+Local toppings are a fantastic choice for low—to medium-use paths.

-Limit the use of hardscapes – How often will you actually have 80 people in your backyard to fill a massive deck?
-Consider if space could be filled with plants instead.
+Limit the use of hardscapes.
+How often will you have 80 people in your backyard to fill a massive deck?
+Consider if the space could be filled with plants instead.

-Line your fences with Fruit Trees – Fruit trees keep on giving with low maintenance.
-If you don’t have the time to be putting in vegetables every 12 weeks and maintaining a vegetable garden, perhaps fruit trees are for you.
-They require limited maintenance and you do not have to replant every season.
-Each year more dwarf varieties come out that take up less space which is fantastic for the small garden.
-Generally in the Australian garden, fruit trees require sun for most of the day to provide fruit that is plentiful and tastes good.
-A fence line is a great spot to find this sun.
+Line your fences with fruit trees.
+Fruit trees are kept producing with low maintenance.
+If you don’t have the time to put in vegetables every 12 weeks and maintain a vegetable garden, perhaps fruit trees are for you.
+They require limited maintenance; you do not have to replant every season.
+Each year, more dwarf varieties come out that take up less space, which is fantastic for the small garden.
+Generally, in the Australian garden, fruit trees require sun for most of the day to provide fruit that is plentiful and tastes good.
+A fence line is a great spot to find the sun.

-Can I fix it? – Your deck might be looking a little ragged at the moment but perhaps all it needs is a smarter choice of decking boards.
+Can I fix it?
+Your deck might be looking a little ragged at the moment, but perhaps all it needs is a smarter choice of decking boards.
 Perhaps it just needs a fresh coat of oil.
-Maybe a coat of paint on the back fence will revitalize the plantings that you have in front of them.
+Maybe a coat of paint on the back fence will revitalise the plantings in front of it.

 We love the philosophy adopted by one of our gCADPlus users.
 Visit sparethoughts landscape design.